 COLLECTING YOUR NEW ROMANIAN RESCUE DOG

 Collection day of your Rommie Rescue has arrived!
 If you are close enough to the kennels, you can collect direct from there, but if not, for a small additional fee, your dog can be transported, again in the specially equipped vans, to a number of drop off points located around the UK and in Scotland.
 These arrangements are all made and paid for when you agree the transport date with your rescuer, before your dog leaves Romania.

 Wherever you collect your dog from, it is very important to make sure you have a secure area in your car for the dog to travel, preferably a crate.
 Also that you have a slip lead for your dog to wear, to prevent him/her running off or escaping during drop off and collection.
 Remember your dog will be somewhat confused after all they have been through in that week, most likely a bit scared and a slip lead is the best option for preventing a dog bolting during handover.

 Once you get your new dog home, it is important to let them have some time and space to settle and not to fuss over them too much.
 A reputable rescuer will provide support to all new adopters and encourage you to get in touch if you experience any problems or just need to ask some advice.

 THIS ARTICLE is a MUST READ for all new Rommie Rescue adopters and covers the most important points to be aware of and remember, for those first early days and weeks when you bring your Rommie Rescue home.
 Getting it right from the beginning can make a huge difference to not only how quickly your new addition will settle in his new home, but also in the prevention of any problems arising that could cause difficulties for you and your new family member in the future.

-Subscribe to The DOG's Pov website today to make sure you get notified of all new articles as they are published and any special offers and free step by step guides only available to subscribers.
+Subscribe to The DOG's Point of View website to make sure you get notified of all new articles as they are published and any special offers and free step by step guides only available to subscribers.